Organic Law of the State Council: Content

 With only 20 articles, it is the shortest state organ organic laws as well as one of the shortest laws in China.
 Articles 2, 3, 4, 8, 15, 16, 17, 18, 19 and 20 were added in the 2024 revision, which also amended articles 1, 6, 11, 12, 13 and 14.

-The Article 2 states that the "State Council of the People’s Republic of China, that is, the Central People’s Government, is the executive body of the highest organ of state power and is the highest organ of state administration."
+Article 2 states that the "State Council of the People's Republic of China, that is, the Central People's Government, is the executive body of the highest organ of state power and is the highest organ of state administration."
 This section is copied from Article 95 of the Constitution.

-The Article 3 states the State Council will "uphold the leadership of the Chinese Communist Party" follow Marxism–Leninism, Mao Zedong Thought, Deng Xiaoping Theory, the Three Represents, the Scientific Outlook on Development, and Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era and "resolutely uphold the Party Central Committee’s authority and its centralized and unified leadership; resolutely implement the Party Central Committee’s decisions and plans".
+Article 3 states the State Council will "uphold the leadership of the Chinese Communist Party" follow Marxism–Leninism, Mao Zedong Thought, Deng Xiaoping Theory, the Three Represents, the Scientific Outlook on Development, and Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era and "resolutely uphold the Party Central Committee's authority and its centralized and unified leadership; resolutely implement the Party Central Committee's decisions and plans".

-The Article 4 states the State Council reports to the National People’s Congress and its Standing Committee.
+Article 4 states the State Council reports to the National People's Congress and its Standing Committee.
 It duplicates Article 92 of the Constitution.

-The Article 5 lays out the composition of the State Council, namely that it includes the premier, vice premiers, state councilors, ministers of the various ministries, directors of the various commissions, governor of the People’s Bank of China, auditor-general, and secretary-general.
+Article 5 lays out the composition of the State Council, namely that it includes the premier, vice premiers, state councilors, ministers of the various ministries, directors of the various commissions, governor of the People's Bank of China, auditor-general, and secretary-general.

-The Article 7 and Article 8 explain the composition and the main tasks of the plenary meetings and executive meetings of the State Council.
+Articles 7 and 8 explain the composition and the main tasks of the plenary meetings and executive meetings of the State Council.

-The Article 12 explains the composition of State Council departments.
-The Article 13 explains the role of subordinate bodies.
+Article 12 explains the composition of State Council departments.
+Article 13 explains the role of subordinate bodies.

-The Article 18 states that "constituent members of the State Council shall resolutely uphold the Party Central Committee’s authority and its centralized and unified leadership, obey the Constitution and laws in an exemplary manner, conscientiously discharge their responsibilities, take the lead in opposing pointless formalities and bureaucratism, serve the people and stay pragmatic, strictly observe discipline, and demonstrate diligence and integrity".
+Article 18 states that "constituent members of the State Council shall resolutely uphold the Party Central Committee's authority and its centralized and unified leadership, obey the Constitution and laws in an exemplary manner, conscientiously discharge their responsibilities, take the lead in opposing pointless formalities and bureaucratism, serve the people and stay pragmatic, strictly observe discipline, and demonstrate diligence and integrity".

-The Article 19 states that the "constituent departments, directly subordinate bodies, and administrative bodies of the State Council shall perform their respective functions, bear their respective responsibilities, enhance coordination, and closely cooperate with one another to ensure that the Party Central Committee’s and the State Council’s work plans are implemented in all aspects".
+Article 19 states that the "constituent departments, directly subordinate bodies, and administrative bodies of the State Council shall perform their respective functions, bear their respective responsibilities, enhance coordination, and closely cooperate with one another to ensure that the Party Central Committee's and the State Council's work plans are implemented in all aspects".